 Climate Change Risks and Opportunities Management

-According to the risk map analysis in 2020, climate change risks are part of the Company's material risks.
-Given their potential material financial impact on business operations, the Company took inventory of and disclosed climate change risks and opportunities according to the TCFD framework, enabling related stakeholders to grasp climate change risks and opportunities and their financial impact more systematically.
+Climate change risks are part of Taiwan Mobile's material risks.
+Given their potential material financial impact on business operations, Taiwan Mobile took inventory of and disclosed climate change risks and opportunities according to the Task Force on Climate-related Financial Disclosures (TCFD) framework, enabling related stakeholders to grasp climate change risks and opportunities and their financial impact more systematically.

 Climate Change Governance